How to Write an IEP When the Student Has Made No ProgressSENCO and teacher discussing IEP progress with parents in a school meeting room

 Step two: acknowledge the emotional reality before you explain.
 Parents who have a child with a learning disability have frequently spent years in meetings where professionals explain before they listen.
 If a parent looks distressed, stop and say: "Before we go any further, I want to hear what this is like for you."
 This is not a delay.
 It is what makes the rest of the meeting productive.

 Step three: share your analysis, not your excuses.
-There is a clear difference between explaining contributing factors analytically ("our data shows that the 19 absences in semester two account for approximately eight weeks of missed intervention") and making excuses defensively ("well, he missed a lot of school").
+There is a clear difference between explaining contributing factors with analysis and making excuses defensively.
+For example: "our data shows that the 19 absences in semester two account for approximately eight weeks of missed intervention" versus "well, he missed a lot of school".
 Use the DBI framework from the analysis section as your structure.
 Parents can hear difficult information when it is framed as investigation.

 Step four: present the revised plan in specific terms.
-Not "we will try a new approach" but "we are recommending a switch from [Programme A] to [Programme B] because [Programme B] addresses decoding at the phoneme level, which the new assessment data identifies as the primary gap."
+Not "we will try a new approach" but "we are recommending a switch from [Programme A] to [Programme B].
+This is because [Programme B] addresses decoding at the phoneme level, which the new assessment data identifies as the primary gap."
 Specificity communicates competence.

 Step five: establish the monitoring promise.
 Tell the parent exactly how often they will receive progress data, what the decision rule is for convening a mid-year meeting, and how they can contact you if they have concerns between reviews.
 This last element is the most underused trust-building tool available to IEP teams.